smolinari/quasar-docker/README.md

 Basically, this method of gaining shell access to the container means all Quasar CLI commands will (should) work.

 This is currently alpha, so don't expect too much!
+Any testing greatly appreciated. :smile: